 Track patient injection history

 The kiosk runs on a touchscreen tablet in the waiting area of the allergy clinic.
-Shot patients identify themselves either by scanning their fingerprint or entering the last 4 digits of their phone number and unique PIN number.
+Shot patients identify themselves by entering the last 4 digits of their phone number and unique Pin number.
 This confirmed identification will later be matched with the barcode scan of the vials to ensure the injections are given correctly.
 Since COVID has become an issue and many clinics are looking for touchless login, Xtract Solutions has added a no touch sign-in process via a unique barcode on a card with barcode scanner connected to the kiosk.